 Update on potential funding of part-time staff positions

 Whitebark is lined up to receive money from the Sierra Nevada Conservancy.
-This is approx. 50k for 2 years.
+This is approx. $50k for 2 years.
 It has not been approved yet.
 Money would be solely for RCD staff just passed through Whitebark.
 The RCD needs to have policies in place in order to hire.
 Could use legal council to go over policies once they are put together.
 Staff person also could do some work for the Inyo-Mono Regional Water Management Group and be partially funded by them.

 Could there be an HR “one stop shop” the RCD could hire?
 They would do workman comp, payroll, etc. Jarret and Kay will get estimates for this.